I almost titled this post, “How to Personalize the Customer Journey using Context to achieve Digital Transformation.”

 By simplifying your focus to the above five steps or puzzle pieces, it becomes much easier and faster to create an impact on the customer experience.
 “Experience” becomes the culmination of all of those pieces assembled together and working in harmony.

 By starting small, you can dabble with the process your team needs to take to define the pieces and target different types of customers.
 You’ll learn some things along the way that will change how you do it the next time.
 You’ll gain more and more confidence each time and realize that it’s really not hard to start and just try.
 It only takes starting.

-If you’re using a Customer Experience Management tool like the Sitecore Experience Platform, you’ll also quickly gain access to real data from your personalization efforts that you can that react and adapt to.
+If you’re using a Customer Experience Management tool like the Sitecore Experience Platform, you’ll also quickly gain access to real data from your personalization efforts so you can react and adapt.

 Dabble, try, tweak and dabble some more.

 And don’t let all the buzz stand in your way.